|

 River Journey 1-800-292-2938 and Sunshine Raft Adventures 1-800-829-7238.

-Portions of the mill which stood
+standing portions of the mill which stood beside the bridge, and

-beside the bridge and other original buildings of the old gold rush
+of the old gold rush

 Stanislaus River Park is free, but no camping.
 Watch for the turn-off